Signs of Dehydration In Kids And Infants. Plus Dr. Green Mom’s Homemade Electrolyte Drink Recipe

 Why Is There Sugar In A Healthy Electrolyte Drink?

 Electrolyte drinks are recommended to treat mild or prevent mild dehydration because electrolyte deficiency commonly accompanies dehydration, but they also have a second function!
-Electrolytes and a source of glucose, like sugar or honey, are both included in electrolyte formulas for rehydration because they help transport water into your body faster.
+Electrolytes and a source of glucose, like sugar or honey, are included in electrolyte formulas for rehydration because together they transport water into your body faster.
 There is an enzyme in your digestive tract called a sodium-glucose cotransporter.
 This enzyme is a pump that moves sodium into your body but needs glucose to work.
 Water follows sodium as it is pumped into your body and hydration occurs faster.
 This cotransporter was a major discovery in the 1960s and forms the scientific basis of oral rehydration treatment through electrolyte drinks.

 Glucose in the form of sugar or honey is also included because it is a small source of energy for kids (or adults) who are depleted from sickness or overexertion.
 It is also included in our recipe because taste matters, especially to little kids who are nauseous and not interested in eating or drinking.